TIBCOSoftware/PDTool/regression/readme.txt

 #
 ######################################################################
 ---------------------------------------------------------------
-PDTool Regression Testing Scripts for PDTool6.2 and PDTool7.0.0
+PDTool Regression Testing Scripts for PDTool7.0.0 and PDTool8.0.0
 ---------------------------------------------------------------
 @copyright    (c) 2017 TIBCO Software Inc. All rights reserved.
 @author:      Mike Tinius
-@date:        December 12, 2017
+@date:        January 12, 2019

-@description: The scripts in the directory are for executing regression tests against PDTool6.2 and PDTool7.0.0
+@description: The scripts in the directory are for executing regression tests against PDTool7.0.0 and PDTool8.0.0
               and all of the various environment combinations including windows and unix and the various VCS software.
 The regression script folder (/regression) may be placed anywhere on your computer as long as the regressioin_confi_driver.bat|.sh is executed from within the